sangyh/sangyh/content/posts/business/enterprise-sales.md

 First few sales are optimized for learning, not unit economics.

+_The Value equation_
+Work with champion (in the company) what they expect the product to do for them, i.e. what value it will deliver - cost saving/time saving/increase in revenue.
+Ultimately, this is a tool for them to take to their boss and convince them why they need it.

+eg- if 1 HR person costs $50k/year in a 5 person team, and you save 10% of their time, you are saving 10% of $250k = $25k.

+Next, charge 25-50% of value delivered.

+The value equation also proves the success metric for the trial.

+_Commited recurring revenue or annual recurring revenue is preferable to usage based pricing._

 #### Closing
 Ask upfront how they buy software.
 Do everything to move throught he procurement process qickly.
 Keep legal documents simple.
 Use open source template published by "Common paper".